jakoch/jupyter-devbox/README.md

 There are two ways of setting the container up.

-Either by building the container image locally or by fetching the prebuild container image from the Github container registry.
+Either by building the container image locally or by fetching the prebuilt container image from the Github container registry.

 ##### Building the Container Image locally using VSCode